inayat0203/getting-and-cleaning-data-week-4-project/README.md

-# getting-and-cleaning-data-week-4-project
+# Getting and Cleaning Data Week 4 Project
-Repo for Coursera's "Getting and Cleaning Data" week 4 project
+Repo for Coursera's "Getting and Cleaning Data" Week 4 project

 Contains R code, codebook, and tidy data set for the assignment.